Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 If you have decided to go ahead and replace your garage roof, it’s time now to go through the options of what materials you want to use and the type of roof you have.

-A flat garage roof has the possibility of collecting or pooling water if not designed and constructed properly, as it has no natural drainage.
-Whilst a pitched roof will have the obvious added benefit of a slope allowing water and other debris to run off the roof.
+A flat garage roof can collect or pool water if not designed and constructed properly, as it has no natural drainage.
+A pitched roof will have the obvious added benefit of a slope, allowing water and other debris to run off the roof.

 However, this can be quite a costly, time-consuming job.
 Changing a flat roof to a pitched roof means you will need to have further foundations installed to help support the roof.
-If you already have one then sticking with a flat roof will probably be the better option.
+If you already have one, sticking with a flat roof will probably be the better option.

 The type of material you choose will also come down to a number of factors.
-This will include the durability, resistance to weather, waterproof capabilities and of course the cost.
+This will include durability, resistance to weather, waterproof capabilities and, of course, the cost.

-You must also take into account what you intend to use the garage for in the future.
-If you are keeping the garage simply as space to park your car, could you get away with materials at the cheaper end of the scale?
+You must also consider what you intend to use the garage for.
+If you are keeping the garage as space to park your car, could you get away with materials at the cheaper end of the scale?

 For a pitched roof, most specialists would probably recommend any corrugated metal sheet for your garage roof.
 This is due to corrugated materials being weatherproof, and lightweight, the corrugation also adds to the durability and helps with drainage as the water collects and runs along its ridges.

-For flat roofs you have a few options, one being torch-on bitumen felt, which is layered on using a naked flame, almost like tarmac as it is heated.
+You have a few options for flat roofs, one being torch-on bitumen felt, which is layered on using a naked flame, almost like tarmac as it is heated.
 This type of procedure shouldn’t really be attempted by non-professionals.
 This type of material comes in at different price points, and is highly regarded due to its durability.

 If you have decided to replace the garage roof yourself, you may want to consider the fact that the old roof will likely be made from asbestos.
 If this is the case, then having this removed will have to be done by a professional, as it will also need to be disposed of responsibly.
 Unfortunately, this is not a cheap job and could run up into the high hundreds.